andrewsiemer/MOBIL-ID-Reader/README.md

 * [Install Raspberry Pi OS LITE using Raspberry Pi Imager](https://www.raspberrypi.org/software/)
 * [Headless Raspberry Pi Setup](https://pimylifeup.com/headless-raspberry-pi-setup/)

+### Rsapberry Pi First Boot
+Before we start check that you have:
+* A clean installation of Raspberry Pi OS LITE on a microSD card
+* Added the `ssh` file to the `/boot` directory
+* Added the `wpa_supplicant.conf` file to the `/boot` directory

+**You will not be able to continue without completing these steps.
+Use the links above to properly allow headless setup.**

 ### Login to Raspberry Pi Remotely
 In macOS/Linux, open Terminal:
 ```sh